 \vspace{5mm}\underline{\textit{Case study NA1}}\vspace{2mm}

-Study area NA1 is a completely cloud covered scene over northern Canada containing land, ice-covered land, and open ocean surfaces.
-There is a mix of single and multi-layered clouds of variable optical thickness and height.
-CC4CL correctly classifies pixels as cloud covered, except for a few cases in sectors 3 and 4.
-CTH retrievals are very consistent among the three sensors, and only differ in sector 2.
-Clouds are generally retrieved too low compared to Calipso's top layer, unless the latter is optically thick as in sector 4.
+Study area NA1 is a completely cloud-covered scene over northern Canada containing clear and ice-covered land and open ocean surfaces.
+There is a variety of single and multi-layered clouds.
+CC4CL correctly classifies all pixels as cloud covered, with a few exceptions in sectors 3 and 4.
+CTH retrievals are consistent between the three sensors, only differing in sector 2.
+CTH is generally lower than Calipso's top layer, unless the latter is optically thick as in sector 4.
 In the case of a (semi-)transparent cloud top layer, multiple surfaces contribute to the observed satellite data.
-CC4CL CTH is then located closer to (sector 1), at (sector 3), or even below the underlying cloud layer (sector 2).
-For single layer, optically thick (COT $>$ 1) cloud coverage however, CC4CL and Calipso CTH agree very well (sector 4).
+CC4CL CTH is then located closer to, at, or even below the underlying cloud layer (sectors 1, 3 and 2, respectively).
+For single-layer, optically thick (COT $>$ 1) cloud, CC4CL and Calipso CTH agree very well (sector 4).
 Under such conditions, the retrieval of CTP and derived products using AVHRR heritage channel data is very accurate.
 Cloud phase agreement between CC4CL and Calipso is very variable.
 It is best for optically thick high ice cloud coverage (sector 1), and worst for low water clouds (sector 4).

 \vspace{5mm}\underline{\textit{Case study NA2}}\vspace{2mm}

 Study area NA2 is located entirely over snow/ice free land in Western Canada.
 Calipso cloud coverage is \load{cfree_calipso}4.5\%, spatially broken, and variable in height and phase.
-Clear sky pixels are mostly identified by CC4CL (\load{cfree_cc4cl_and_calipso_NA2}69.3\% correct), and cloudy pixels are rarely missed (\load{cloudy_cc4cl_and_calipso_NA2}78.7\% correct).
+Clear-sky pixels are mostly identified by CC4CL (\load{cfree_cc4cl_and_calipso_NA2}69.3\% correct), and cloudy pixels are occasionally missed (\load{cloudy_cc4cl_and_calipso_NA2}78.7\% correct).
 CC4CL retrievals of thin high clouds and false positive cloudy pixels have low CTH values (sector 1).
-Calipso's small-scale horizontal variability in cloud phase is reflected by CC4CL data, which however overestimate the fraction of liquid water clouds in sector 2.
-CC4CL reproduces Calipso's spatial variability in CTH, which it only slightly underestimates by 0.5--1 km in sector 2.
-In sector 3 however, CC4CL considerably underestimates CTH by up to 7 km.
+Calipso's small-scale horizontal variability in cloud phase is reflected by CC4CL data, which overestimate the fraction of liquid water clouds in sector 2.
+CC4CL reproduces Calipso's spatial variability in CTH, which it slightly underestimates by 0.5--1 km in sector 2.
+In sector 3 CC4CL considerably underestimates CTH by up to 7 km.
 Most of these clouds are optically and geometrically thin.

 \vspace{5mm}\underline{\textit{Case study SIB}}\vspace{2mm}